Mitranim/alder/notes.md

 ## TODO

-* Tracking of children by key
+* Child tracking and matching by key (see below)
 * Consider if linking should happen after the first props sync

 ## Tracking

-For plain drafts, child nodes can be found by pattern matching.
-We only consider shifts and not swaps.
-The primary use case to support is when nodes are omitted or inserted on the fly.
-In Alder, this use case is supported automatically by the virtue of replacing null nodes with placeholder comments.
+Two use cases:
+* omitting or including nodes in static positions (conditionally rendering null)
+* mapping a collection to children

+The "static" use case is supported automatically through placeholder comments.

+The "dynamic" use case appears to require tracking with keys, which is currently NYI.

 ## Updating